Accessibility statement

 • be able to deploy a range of intermediate-level experimental techniques in the practical laboratory, and understand the theory that underpins the techniques and experiments

-• be able to understand increasingly complex safety implications of practical work, including being able to conduct a risk assessment.
+• be aware of increasingly complex safety implications of practical work, including being able to conduct a risk assessment.

-• understand the scope of scientific literature, and be able to prepare selected elements of scientific writing to a standard commensurate with publication
+• review the scientific literature to appreciate the associated diversity and scope to be able to prepare selected elements of scientific writing to a standard commensurate with publication

 • be able to analyse a broad variety of increasingly complex instrumental/spectroscopic data, in order to identify molecules and solve chemical problems